PEOPLE IN HISTORY WARS, BATTLES AND REVOLUTIONS MAP ARCHIVE FAMOUS SPEECHES

 Roman Civil War: Battle of Dyrrachium - July 9, 48 BC

-On August 9, 48 BC, Caesar gave them a decisive defeat at the great Battle of Pharsalia, also called Battle of Pharsalus.
+On August 9, 48 BC, Caesar delivered a decisive victory at the great Battle of Pharsalia, also called Battle of Pharsalus.

 Map of the Moves to Pharsalus - 48 BC